 How to Run SQL Queries in phpMyAdmin

-SQL queries are commands that you issue to the MySQL server to tell it to perform various functions.
+SQL queries are commands that you execute to the MySQL server to tell it to perform various functions.
 Designed for advanced users, this allows you to quickly make changes to your database simply by issuing the appropriate commands.

 The SQL tab appears above all pages inside of phpMyAdmin.
-This tab is context sensitive, which means that depending on what you're looking at, the target of your SQL queries might be different.
+This tab is context-sensitive, which means that depending on what you're looking at, the target of your SQL queries might be different.

 If you are on the home page of phpMyAdmin and do not have any databases selected, if you click on the SQL tab, any queries you run will apply to the overall server (or hosting account if on shared hosting).

 If you select a database, any queries run by clicking on the SQL tab will apply to that database.

 If you select a table within a database, any queries run by clicking on the SQL tab will apply to that table.